Learn More About Summer Reading ...

 NOTE: When you reach 20 points, you become a Reader to the Rescue and the Library makes a donation of money to a local organization to celebrate your reading achievement.
 The reading you do can help others in our community!

 The Summer Reading Program is all about reading for fun and staying active throughout the summer.
-So get reading and have an amazing time at your library this summer!
+So get reading and have a brilliant time exercising your brain muscles at the library this summer!

 Teen Summer Reading Program available to ages 12-19.